pangchj/public/README.md

 **To see what the icon set looks like**: See the file LyX_dark_theme.jpg in this directory.

+**To use a script file to change the images suitable for a dark theme (In Linux):** Download the files aa_change.sh and aa_subroutine.sh into the same folder.
+Make the scripts executable in Linux with "chmod +x aa_change.sh" and "chmod +x aa_subroutine.sh".
+Then run "sudo aa_change.sh".

-**To use**: Download the file lyx_images.zip.
+**To use the images compressed in the zip file (which I hope works for Windows):** Download the file lyx_images.zip.
 In Ubuntu, replace the folder /usr/share/lyx/images/ ; In another operating system, the image file directory can be found in LyX with Help > About LyX.

-**To do your own amendments**: I have included the shell script I ran in Linux to get the icons from the default icon sets.
-In the folder ./images/math/, I need to do two 'sed' commands.
-In the folder ./images/ipa/, I needed to do three 'sed' commands.
-The command I needed to run was aa_change.sh.
-(See also aa_change2.sh).

-I made these admendments in 29 July 2020.

 -pangchj